Flying Spaghetti Monster: Free speech

 On September 21, 2012, Pastafarian Giorgos Loizos was arrested in Greece on charges of malicious blasphemy and offense of religion for the creation of a satirical Facebook page called "Elder Pastitsios", based on a well-known deceased Greek Orthodox monk, Elder Paisios, where his name and face were substituted with pastitsio – a local pasta and béchamel sauce dish.
 The case, which started as a Facebook flame, reached the Greek Parliament and created a strong political reaction to the arrest.

 In August 2013, Christian Orthodox religious activists from an unregistered group known as "God's Will" attacked a peaceful rally that Russian Pastafarians had organized.
 Activists as well as police knocked some rally participants to the ground.
 Police arrested and charged eight of the Pastafarians with attempting to hold an unsanctioned rally.
 One of the Pastafarians later complained that they were arrested "just for walking".

-In February 2014, union officials at London South Bank University forbade an atheist group to display posters of the Flying Spaghetti Monster at a student orientation conference and later banned the group from the conference, leading to complaints about interference with free speech.
-The Students' Union subsequently apologized.
+In February 2014, student union officials at London South Bank University forbade an atheist group from displaying posters of the Flying Spaghetti Monster at a student orientation conference, and later banned the group from the conference, leading to complaints about interference with free speech.
+The students' union subsequently apologized.

 In November 2014, the Church of the FSM obtained city signage in Templin, Germany, announcing the time of Friday's weekly Nudelmesse ("pasta mass"), alongside signage for various Catholic and Protestant Sunday services.
-However, a court decision by the regional court in Frankfurt an der Oder forced the Pastafari to take down their signs.
+However, a decision by the regional court in Frankfurt (Oder) forced the Pastafarians to take down their signs.
+The Church appealed unsuccessfully to the Federal Constitutional Court and the European Court of Human Rights.
+In October 2021, the Templin City Council took a majority decision that the Church of the FSM would be permanently authorized to install their signs.